GUIDES & RESOURCES

 Save time and effort by comparing a range of home and contents insurance policies with iSelect

-Does home and contents insurance cover jewellery?
+Does Home and Contents Insurance cover jewellery?

 Some insurers might also put a limit on the amount you can claim back on a collection or set of jewellery.
 Let’s say you’ve insured your watch, engagement ring and diamond-encrusted dog collar.
 If all of these items were to get damaged in a fire, you may only be able to claim back a set figure.
+If you don’t like the sound of these limits, you can take out additional cover and specify the amount you want covered for each piece with most policies.
+This is likely to increase your premiums.

 • Unlisted items: if you don’t tell your insurer about specific pieces of jewellery you want covered, they’ll usually be treated as general contents under your policy.
 Most insurers will limit the amount you can claim for unlisted items such as jewellery.
 You should check the limits and terms of your policy.